I tried running and comparing time series foundation models on DGX Spark

 | 15,360 | 447.8 ms | 1.074 GB | 0.770 | 30% improvement |

-At c=15,360, MASE reaches 0.770 — 23% better than seasonal naive.
-The benefit of "16K context" is clearly reflected in the numbers, reinforcing the impression that this model truly benefits from long context.
-One important caveat: you cannot use the full 16,384 context limit of the model.
-Due to the architectural constraint that max_context + max_horizon ≤ 16384, if you reserve horizon=1024, the practical context limit is 15,360.
+At c=15,360, MASE reaches 0.770 — that's 23% better than seasonal naive.
+The benefit of "16K context" is clearly reflected in the numbers, reaffirming that this model truly leverages long context.
+One important note: the full 16,384 context limit of the model cannot be fully utilized, as there is an architectural constraint of max_context + max_horizon ≤ 16384.
+If horizon=1024 is reserved, the practical context limit is up to 15,360.
+The long-context verification in this article was also measured at c=15,360.

-ETTh1 also has six power load columns beyond OT — HUFL / HULL / MUFL / MULL / LUFL / LULL — so I tested how predicting all 7 variables simultaneously with Chronos-2 multivariate mode affects OT-only accuracy.
+Since ETTh1 has 6 electrical load columns — HUFL / HULL / MUFL / MULL / LUFL / LULL — in addition to OT, we tested whether simultaneously forecasting all 7 variables in multivariate mode with Chronos-2 would change the OT accuracy.

-This is likely the phenomenon commonly seen in machine learning: "mixing covariates with weak correlation to the target can backfire."
-Running the same test with Chronos-2 28M yields OT MASE of about 1.149, essentially unchanged, suggesting it could be useful for dashboard use cases by leveraging the efficiency of "returning all variables in a single forward pass."
+This is likely the same phenomenon commonly seen in machine learning where "mixing in covariates with weak correlation to the target can be counterproductive."
+Testing the same with Chronos-2 28M showed OT MASE remaining nearly unchanged at 1.149, suggesting that for dashboard use cases where "all metrics are returned in a single forward pass," this model could be a good fit.

-To check whether the ranking from ETTh1 (electricity data) holds in other domains, I ran the same conditions on the T column (room temperature in Rome) from the UCI Air Quality dataset.
+To check whether the ranking established with ETTh1 (electricity data) holds in other domains, we ran the same evaluation on the T column (room temperature in Rome) from the UCI Air Quality dataset.

 | Dataset | 1st Place | 2nd Place | 3rd Place |